-This policy will outline the procedures that will be followed in the effective administration of the public and internal examinations and non-examination assessments at Penketh High School.
+The rationale for this policy is to outline the procedures that will be followed in the effective administration of the public and internal examinations and non-examination assessments at Penketh High School.
 This policy covers all activity relating to examination and other non-examination assessments.